-Oilfield services giant Nabors Industries Ltd. on Tuesday warned that operating results for the second quarter will fall below consensus estimates because of a "pronounced" shortfall in the pressure pumping and top drive completion service lines.
+Oilfield services giant Nabors Industries Ltd. last week warned that operating results for the second quarter will fall below consensus estimates because of a “pronounced” shortfall in the pressure pumping and top drive completion service lines.

 The Bermuda-based company, which reports its quarterly results later this month, said operating income now is projected to be $88-91 million in 2Q2013, well below Wall Street forecasts of around $111 million.

 “Within Rig Services, lower sales of capital equipment and reduced service and rental activity impacted financial performance,” management noted.
 “Adverse weather and intense competition negatively affected results in Completion and Production Services, particularly for pressure pumping in the U.S. and Canada.”

 CEO Tony Petrello said “for some time, our outlook for the second quarter has been cautious, with results improving in subsequent quarters.
 Unfortunately, the lingering winter weather and subsequent flooding in our northern markets, together with a slower recovery in Canrig, have resulted in a weaker than expected quarter.”

 Canrig Drilling Technology Ltd. is a subsidiary of Nabors that manufacturers top drive systems and software for drilling equipment.

 “Our other operations appear to be in-line to favorable compared to expectations,” Petrello said.
 “Efficiency gains appear to be consuming operator budgets more rapidly than anticipated and could result in year-end weakness absent favorable mid-year budget revisions.
 We remain particularly cautious in our outlook for pressure pumping.

 “Although industry activity appears to be increasing slightly, the combination of improving pumping efficiency and increasing competitive intensity tempers our view.
 Nonetheless, the improving near and longer term outlook for our other business lines remains intact.”